onflow/flow/docs/accounts-and-keys.md

 Furthermore, the transaction proposer is only required to specify a sequence number for one of the keys in its signer declaration.
 This key is referred to as the _proposal key_.

 Each time an account key is used as a proposal key, its sequence number increases by 1 (assuming the transaction is executed).
+The sequence number is incremented after execution, even if the transaction fails (reverts) during execution.

 A transaction is rejected if its proposal key does not specify a sequence number equal to the sequence number stored on the account _at execution time._